One person was arrested after a crash in central Davenport on Thursday morning.

 DAVENPORT, Iowa (KWQC) - One person was arrested after a crash in central Davenport on Thursday morning.

 According to Davenport Police, the driver of a car hit a tree near Central Avenue and Ripley Street while trying to get away from another driver driving a van.
-Police said the driver of the crashed vehicle swerved into the lane of the van on Welcome Way.
+Police said the driver of the crashed vehicle swerved into the lane of the van on Welcome Way and hit the side of the van with its mirror.
+The van suffered minor damage.

-The driver of the van followed the car that swerved in front of it.
-The vehicle’s driver crashed into a tree.
+The driver of the van followed the car that hit it.
+The driver of the smaller car crashed into a tree.
 The driver took off and was arrested a short time later.
 The driver of the car was found with drugs.

 The names of those involved have not been released.
+Police say the driver of the van was not responsible for any of the incidents and was not charged.